 What Makes a Projector Quiet/Noisy?

-As we’ve already established, most of us have a specific idea in mind when someone mentions projector noise.
+Most of us have a specific idea in mind when someone mentions projector noise.
 Usually, it makes us think of reels of film spinning.
 However, digital projectors don’t have the parts necessary to make that kind of noise.
 So why did I feel compelled to look for the quietest units on the market?

 Well, although digital projectors don’t have spinning reels, they usually do have cooling fans.
 After all, the only way they’re able to project moving images is by having a powerful light source inside them.
 And where there is light — there is heat; so fans are kind of a necessary component.
 So if you do hear whirring noises coming from your projector, you can blame them on the fan.

 Still, whether it’s the kind of fan or the acoustic quality of the projector box, some units are quieter than others.
 But how exactly do you find those?
-Let’s get to the bottom of the issue.

 How to Find a Good Quiet Projector